FNNDSC/fnndsc/js/chrisStoreAPI/README.md

   });

-// modify an existing plugin in the store testPluginRepresentation.description = 'A new description';
+// modify an existing plugin's representation in the store testPluginRepresentation.description = 'A new description';
 let fileData = JSON.stringify(testPluginRepresentation);
 let dfile = new Blob([fileData], { type: 'application/json' });